 Greek Yogurt Raspberry Muffins

 Baking Tip

-I had enough batter for 14-15 muffins, so after my 12 muffin cavities were full, I added the remaining batter to a mini loaf pan which baked side-by-side the 12 muffins in the oven, and for the same amount of time.
+I had enough batter for 14-15 muffins, so after my 12 muffin cavities were full, I added the remaining batter to a mini loaf pan, which baked side-by-side the 12 muffins in the oven, and for the same amount of time.

 Tips for the Best Raspberry Muffins

-Watch your muffins and not the clock because baking times will vary based on the berries, the exact moisture content of the Greek yogurt or sour used, pan size, climate, and oven variances.
+• Bake Time: With over 1 cup of Greek yogurt and a very moderate 350F oven, the homemade raspberry muffins cook for 30 to 35 minutes, much longer than typical muffins.
+Watch your muffins and not the clock because baking times will vary based on the berries, the exact moisture content of the Greek yogurt or sour cream used, pan size, climate, and oven variances.

-I added a raspberry to the center of each muffin.
-This looks pretty I think, but in doing so, it weighs down the muffin tops so they don’t have a very domed appearance and are flatter.
+• Domed vs Flat Muffin Tops: I added a raspberry to the center of the muffin batter.
+This looks pretty, I think, but in doing so, it weighs down the muffin tops so they donโ€™t have a very domed appearance and are flatter.
+If you want a more domed top to your muffins, donโ€™t add raspberries to the centers of each muffin as I did.
+Also, be sure to rest the batter for a few minutes before scooping.

-If you’re the type of person with a mouthful of sweet teeth, definitely go heavy-handed when you sprinkle the sugar on top before baking and test your berries first before you bake with them and make sure they’re sweet enough for your liking.
+• Sugar Topping: If youโ€™re the type of person with a mouthful of sweet teeth, definitely go heavy-handed when you sprinkle the sugar on top before baking, and test your berries first before you bake with them and make sure theyโ€™re sweet enough for your liking.

-4.44 from 60 votes
+4.47 from 65 votes

+Greek Yogurt Raspberry Muffins